-EXHIBIT 11-3: PHA DETERMINATION OF EXEMPTION FOR COMMUNITY SERVICE Family: Adult family member: This adult family member meets the requirements for being exempted from the HACDB's community service requirement for the following reason: 62 years of age or older (Documentation of age in file) Is a person with disabilities and self-certifies below that he or she is unable to comply with the community service requirement (Documentation of HUD definition of disability in file) Tenant certification: I am a person with disabilities and am unable to comply with the community service requirement.
-Signature of Family Member Date Is the primary caretaker of such an individual in the above category.
-(Documentation in file) Is engaged in work activities (Verification in file) Is able to meet requirements under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the HACDB is located, including a state-administered welfare-to-work program (Documentation in file) Is a member of a family receiving assistance, benefits, or services under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the HACDB is located, including a state-administered welfare- to-work program, and has not been found by the state or other administering entity to be in noncompliance with such program (Documentation in file)
+EXHIBIT 11-3: PHA DETERMINATION OF EXEMPTION FOR COMMUNITY SERVICE

-Signature of Family Member Date Signature of HACDB Official Date
+Famil y: Adult family member: dult family member meets the requirements for being exempted unity service requirement for the following reason: from the HACDB's 62 years of age or older (Documentation of age in file) 0 Is a person with disabilities and self-certifies below that he or s with the community service requirement (Documentation of He in file) Tenant certification: I am a person with disabilities and am un community service requirement. nable to comply with the Signature of Family Member Date ☐ Is the primary caretaker of such an individual in the above category.
+(Documentation file) gory.
+(Documentation in Is engaged in work activities (Verification in file) Is able to meet requirements under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the HACD is located, including a state-administered welfare-to-work program (Documentation file) Is a member of a family receiving assistance, benefits, or service funded under part A of title IV of the Social Security Act, or un program of the state in which the HACDB is located, including welfare- to-work program, and has not been found by the state entity to be in noncompliance with such program (Documentat) nder any other welfare g a state-administered or other administering Signature of Family Member Date Signature of HACDB Official Date